 Graduates of this program may play an integral role in:

-- Testing and installing automated systems and robotics
+- Testing, installing and maintaining automated systems and robotics and electrical systems

 - Supporting computer and electronic goods production